VPhantom/gettext-pythonic/README.md

 Tiny [po2json](https://github.com/mikeedwards/po2json)-compatible gettext with variable substitution.

+## CAUTION: Refactor in progress!

+> This module is currently being refactored to play nice with Underscore.JS and implement plural forms.
+Please wait for release 1.0 before using in production!

 This module allows you to use xgettext to build POT files, poedit (or online alternatives) to create PO translations, [po2json](https://github.com/mikeedwards/po2json) at build time to create JavaScript-friendly JSON representations of those PO files, while using a simple gettext() or _() invocation.

 This is a simplification of some of the ideas found at [localeplanet.com](http://www.localeplanet.com/). **It does not handle plural forms!**  If you'd like actual conformance with gettext's handling of plural forms (at the expense of this one's friendly variable substitution), see [Jed](https://github.com/SlexAxton/Jed).